hxrts/pascal/README.md

 ## sufamEventSearch

+Use Sufam to arbitrarily search for base-truth genomic events in a sample subset by specifying a vcf file.

 ### Prerequisites

 * add genomic positions of interest to events.vcf, column headings required ```#CHROM	POS	ID	REF	ALT```